nwithan8/sslproxies/README.md

-# Freeproxy
+# SSLProxies

 ## Get free working proxy from <https://www.sslproxies.org/> and use it in your script

 This is a port/rewrite of [free-proxy](https://github.com/jundymek/free-proxy) with additional features and validations.

-Freeproxy pulls a list of free proxies from [sslproxies.org](https://www.sslproxies.org/)
+SSLProxies pulls a list of free proxies from [sslproxies.org](https://www.sslproxies.org/)

 You can choose to select a random proxy, or select a specific proxy by a set of criteria.

-Freeproxy also features a ProxyManager that can be used to cache and reuse proxies, including managing their working status.
+SSLProxies also features a ProxyManager that can be used to cache and reuse proxies, including managing their working status.

 Proxies are returned as objects with the following properties: